radiantlogic-v8/documentation-new/documentation/sys-admin-guide/01-introduction.md

 **ICS Administrator Role** – Members of this group can perform the following operations:

 -	Read RadiantOne configuration
--	Stop and start pipelines on the Global Sync Tab
+-	Stop and start pipelines on the Synchronization Tab
 -	Log into the RadiantOne Insights, Reports and Administration Console and access all applications

 These functions are dictated by the following values of the vdPrivilege attribute in the group entry: